 Also of interest is that Winter Park has more people living here who work in computers and math than 95% of the places in the US.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 11.90% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Winter Park telecommute to their jobs.
+Overall, about 11.90% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Do you like to read, write and learn?
 If you move to Winter Park, you'll likely find that many of your neighbors like to as well.
 Winter Park is one of the more educated communities in America, with a full 62.56% of its adults having a college degree or even advanced degree, compared to a national average across all communities of 21.84%.